alebairos/xfutebol/singleboard-manual.md

 - **All Pieces**: Pieces can attempt to SHOOT towards the goal.
 The shot's success depends on the distance, the shooter's abilities, and the goalkeeper's position and skills.
 - **Special Areas**: Shots taken from special areas, such as the penalty zone, may be subject to additional rules and considerations.

+#### Passing and Shooting
+- **Ball Movement**: The ball cannot cross a tile occupied by a piece.
+If the ball encounters an opponent's piece, an interception occurs.
+If it encounters a piece from the same team, a completed pass occurs.
+- **Implications**: This rule adds strategic depth to passing and shooting, requiring players to consider the positioning of all pieces on the board.

 #### Sprinting
 - **Attackers and Goalers**: These pieces have the ability to SPRINT, covering up to 4 squares in a direct line towards the opponent's goal.
 Sprinting is vital for creating offensive opportunities or for quick defensive positioning.